fscorrupt/awesome-stars/README.md

 - [GeorgeSG/lovelace-time-picker-card](https://github.com/GeorgeSG/lovelace-time-picker-card) - 🕰️ Time Picker Card for Home Assistant's Lovelace UI
 - [Koenkk/zigbee2mqtt](https://github.com/Koenkk/zigbee2mqtt) - Zigbee 🐝 to MQTT bridge 🌉, get rid of your proprietary Zigbee bridges 🔨
 - [iantrich/restriction-card](https://github.com/iantrich/restriction-card) - 🔒 Apply restrictions to Lovelace cards
-- [vwh/sqlite-online](https://github.com/vwh/sqlite-online) - Lightweight, secure, and WebAssembly-powered SQLite viewer and editor—works entirely in your browser
+- [vwh/sqlite-online](https://github.com/vwh/sqlite-online) - Lightweight, secure, and WebAssembly-powered SQLite viewer and editor. works entirely in your browser
 - [sureshfizzy/CineSync](https://github.com/sureshfizzy/CineSync) - CineSync is a Python based library management tool designed to organize debrid & local libraries without the support of Sonarr & Radarr
 - [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
 Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, GitLab, GitHub and Open Project.